-The arrival of Memorial Day means the start of the summer cookout season.
-Of course, if you’ve hosted a party lately, you know it’s not quite that easy.
+The arrival of the summer means the start of the cookout season.
 There’s a lot of hard work involved – especially when it comes to preparing food and is essential to prevent foodborne illness before you light up that grill and pack up the cooler.

 Hot and humid weather combined with outdoor activities, provide the perfect environment for harmful bacteria to multiply on food and make people sick.